willroberts/raven-shield-2020/SERVERS.md

       * `GameType` should be `R6Game.R6TeamDeathMatchGame` for PVP or `R6Game.R6TerroristHuntCoopGame` for PVE.
 See game documentation for more mode names.
       * `Maps` should be set to the name of the map you want in the rotation

-**Publishing Your Server**

-Once the server is ready to go, you will need to visit the [SMClan forums](http://smclan.org/forum/42) and make a post requesting that Tony add your server (and port) to the OpenRVS server list.

 ### Method 2 (medium): Windows

 This section will cover hosting a Raven Shield server with [Microsoft Azure](https://azure.microsoft.com/en-us/services/virtual-machines/).
 You can also use these steps with your own Windows hardware for self-hosted servers.